lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

     cat container-credentials.json | docker login -u _json_key --password-stdin https://eu.gcr.io

-If the above command does not work, try the following:
+If the above command does not work, try the following.
+And please make sure the json format is correct (no sudden newlines etc.):

 .. code-block:: console